kirwaboit/rwakiPython/README.md

 - continue means STOP and immediately go back to start of loop,
 therefore it can be used to skip certain lines of code e.g

+-Strive to use single quotation mmarks when you can

 - Lists can have lists in them too e.g

         [1,2,[4,5],6]